Franchise Laws

 California's franchised new car dealers are committed to their role in fixing recalled vehicles once they have the parts and procedures from auto manufacturers.
 Dealers are ready and willing to repair recalled vehicles, they have the expertise and capacity to do so.

-With more than 140 million Californians on the move every day, many of them in new cars, CNCDA has an interest in the rules and regulations that impact consumer’s day to day transportation and state infrastructure.
+With more than 40 million Californians on the move every day, many of them in new cars, CNCDA has an interest in the rules and regulations that impact consumer’s day to day transportation and state infrastructure.

 California new car dealers collect more sales tax than any other entity in the state.
-With some of the most complex sales tax and fee structures in the country, CNCDA stays engaged in issues related to the State's Sales Tax.
+With some of the most complex sales tax and fee structures in the country, CNCDA stays engaged in issues related to the state's sales tax.